 Fifth Sunday after Easter

-At that time Jesus saith to His disciples: Amen, amen, I say to you: if you ask the Father any thing in My Name, He will give it you.
-Hitherto you have not asked any thing in My Name: Ask, and you shall receive, that your joy may be full.
+At that time, Jesus saith to His disciples, Amen, amen I say to you: if you ask the Father any thing in my name, he will give it you.
+Hitherto you have not asked any thing in my name.
+Ask, and you shall receive; that your joy may be full.
 These things I have spoken to you in proverbs.
-The hour cometh when I will no more speak to you in proverbs, but will show you plainly of the Father.
+The hour cometh, when I will no more speak to you in proverbs, but will shew you plainly of the Father.